Ship-of-Agony/KlippShell4Creality/README.md

 ---

 ## 📂 Getting Started & Installation
-1. Grab the latest APK release over at the **Releases** section.
+1. Grab the latest APK release over at the **[GitHub Releases](https://github.com/Ship-of-Agony/KlippShell4Creality/releases)** section.
 2. Upon first launch, an interactive 6-point onboarding guide will seamlessly introduce you to Master/Slave setups, D-Pad mappings, and PiP ADB workflows directly within the printer list view.
-3. *(Optional)* If your TV platform restricts Picture-in-Picture or Overlays, download the standalone desktop tool from the [KlippShell Helper Repository](https://github.com/Ship-of-Agony/KlippShell-Helper) to automatically authorize these advanced permissions.
+3. *(Optional)* If your TV platform restricts Picture-in-Picture or Overlays, download the standalone desktop tool from the **[KlippShell Helper Repository](https://github.com/Ship-of-Agony/KlippShell-Helper)** to automatically authorize these advanced permissions.
 4. For support or feedback, utilize the functional "Kontakt" (Contact) field inside the settings panel to directly dispatch an email intent to the studio.

 ---